 Section 1.
 Position Descriptions.
-Individual position descriptions shall be reduced to writing and delineate the duties currently assigned to an employee's position.
+Individual position descriptions shall be reduced to writing and delineate the currently assigned duties, authorities, and responsibilities of currently assigned to an the employee's position.
 A dated copy of the position description shall be given to the employee upon assuming the position and when the position description is amended.
 The individual position description shall be subject to at least an annual review with the employee.
 Nothing contained herein shall compromise the right or the responsibility of the Agency to assign work consistent with the classification specification.